samjia12/aelfDeveloperCommunity/How to Receive aelf Test Token.md

 1. Address: https://apply-token-test.aelf.io/

-2. Quickly receive the test token in two steps:
+2. You must have a aelf Wallet.
+Quickly receive the test token in two steps:

 a) If you already have a wallet:
         Just go ahead and fill in your address wallet directly, CLICK ```Continue to get token``` to receive test token